ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a sript to display the first 10 lines
+a script that displays the third line of a file